Zyndric/Soko-Chan/README.md

 - "Microban" by David Skinner.
 A set of 155 puzzles, of which I included the first 52.
 There are a lot more puzzles by David Skinner, published in his "Microban" and "Sasquatch" series: https://web.archive.org/web/20130606220354/http://users.bentonrea.com:80/~sasquatch/sokoban

 - "Blocks" contains levels of "Blocks" and "Various" by Dries de Clercq.
-Two sets of 10 and 24 puzzles, respectively.
-I included all puzzles of "Blocks", and the first 10 puzzles of "Various".
+Two sets of 11 and 24 puzzles, respectively.
+I included 10 puzzles of "Blocks" (I forgot to add the fifth puzzle), and the first 10 puzzles of "Various".

 - "Microcosmos" and "Nabokosmos" by Aymeric du Peloux.
 A set of 40 puzzles each, which I included whole.
 There are a lot more puzzles by Aymeric du Peloux, published in his Cosmos series: https://aymericdupeloux.wixsite.com/sokoban/home/categories/cosmos-sets